gatling/lib-benchmarks/cssselectors-benchmark-master/README.md

 ## Use case

-Input is byte arrays.
+Input is byte array chunks whose size is an MTU (1500B).

 If the parser can't guess encoding by itself, we try to decode in the most efficient possible way, but encoding time is accounted for.

 ## tl;dr

-Jodd is more that twice faster than Jsoup
+Jodd is faster than Jsoup.

 ## How to